 Pakoda is extremely popular in India.
-During the monsoon season, we Indians simply love the combination of Tea and Pakoda.
+You can easily make pakode recipe at home during the monsoon season.
+We Indians simply love the combination of Tea and Pakoda.
 It feels heavenly to have the same on any day when our spirits are not high.
 Pakoda or Pakora derives its name from Sanskrit word Pakvavata, a combination of pakva that is cooked and vata which means a small ball.
 Most accounts indicate that Pakoda originated somewhere in Gujrat.
 It is an extremely popular snack across the Indian subcontinent and other South-east Asian countries.
 In India, pakora is an extremely popular delicacy.
 There are numerous types of Pakodas that one would find in India.
 We have onion pakodas, cabbage pakodas, paneer pakodas, mixed vegetable pakoras, potato pakoras, egg pakodas and even meat ones.
 We Indians simply love these juicy snacks straight from the kadhai.

 Indian pakodas are basically vegetables coated in besan or refined flour or rice flour and deep fried in the oil.
 Pakodas were very popular even during the Mughal Era as well.
 In the different corners of the country we find pakodas varying in shape and flavours.
 It is a widely celebrated dish.
 We also have a Chai Pakoda Day which is observed on July 30th every year.
 They are a very preferred snack when guests come to our homes very suddenly.
 These are made with ingredients that are readily available in almost all Indian homes.
 Gear up to dive into the wide world of pakodas and make a very popular street food of Mumbai, Kanda Bhaji or Onion Pakoda or Onion Fritters.

 4. Oil for deep frying

 10. Fresh coriander leaves- 2 tbsps.